facebookresearch/hydra/website/docs/configure_hydra/job.md

 ### hydra.job.override_dirname
 Enables the creation of an output directory which is based on command line overrides.
-See [this](/configure_hydra/workdir.md) for more information.
+Learn more at the [Customizing Working Directory](/configure_hydra/workdir.md) page.

 ### hydra.job.id
-The job ID is populated by active Hydra launcher.
-For the basic launcher, the job ID is just a serial job number, but for other systems this could be the SLURM job ID or the AWS Instance ID.
+The job ID is populated by the active Hydra launcher.
+For the basic launcher, the job ID is just a serial job number.
+Other launchers will set it to an ID that makes sense like SLURM job ID.

 ### hydra.job.num
 Serial job number within this current sweep run.
-(0 to n-1)
+(0 to n-1).

 ### hydra.job.config_name
-The config name used by the job, this is populated automatically to match the config name in @hydra.main()
+The config name used by the job, this is populated automatically to match the config name in `@hydra.main()`.

 ### hydra.job.env_set
-A Dict[str, str] that is used to set the environment variables of the running job.
+A `Dict[str, str]` that is used to set the environment variables of the running job.
-Some common use cases are to set environment variables that are affecting underlying libraries, for example
+Some common use cases are to automatically set environment variables that are affecting underlying libraries.
+For example, the following will disables multithreading in Intel IPP and MKL:
 ```yaml
 hydra:
   job:
     env_set:
       OMP_NUM_THREADS: 1
 ```
-Disables multithreading in Intel IPP and MKL.

 Another example, is to use interpolation to automatically set the rank for [Torch Distributed](https://pytorch.org/tutorials/intermediate/dist_tuto.html) run to match the job number